Could Ajijic Mexico be the best place for retirees to live?

 This post may contain affiliate links.
 Please see our disclosure for more information.
-As an Amazon Associate, we earn from qualifying purchases (if applicable).

 If you are considering Ajijic on Lake Chapala Moving to Mexico’s Lake Chapala gives you all the practical advice you need to make an informed decision.

-Where is Ajijic
+Where is Ajijic, Mexico

 Guadalajara, the capital of the state of Jalisco and the largest city in the state, is located 55km from Ajijic.